cslev/end2end_delay_v2/README.md

-There is no calculation at the end again, so only the average results of one execution are shown, the user himself/herself should conclude the results of the multiple executions (since there could be outlier results, or some jitter due to some background process, etc.).
+There is no calculation at the end again, so only the average results of one execution are shown, the user himself/herself should conclude the results of the multiple executions (since there could be outlier results, some jitters due to some background process, etc.).

 If you have no GUI/display manager, then modify start.sh accordingly, or set up your interfaces